alexandruro/Hangman/README.md

 ## Other details

-A reminder email is sent periodically to users that have incomplete games.
+A reminder email is sent periodically (every 24 hours) to users that have incomplete games.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.